ItalyPaleAle/WithBlueInk/content/post/2019-03-19-what-happens-to-your-digital-life-after-you-die-introducing-hereditas.md

 ## Introducing Hereditas

-[Hereditas](https://hereditas.app) tries to solve these problems, which are caused by technology, with technology.
+[Hereditas](https://hereditas.app), which means *inheritance* in Latin, tries to solve these problems, which are caused by technology, with technology.

 [![Hereditas logo](/assets/hereditas/hereditas-logo.png)](https://hereditas.app)